-The Credit Union has \$244,000 of authorized credit facilities available.
-This includes a \$72,000 operating line of credit and \$72,000 of committed short-term funding facilities with SaskCentral.
+The Credit Union has \$254,000 of authorized credit facilities available.
+This includes a \$78,000 operating line of credit and \$76,000 of committed short-term funding facilities with SaskCentral.
 Both agreements are secured by general security agreements registered against the Credit Union's assets.
 The Credit Union also has a committed revolving loan facility with a Canadian financial institution for \$100,000 which is fully secured by collateral in the form of residential mortgages.

-The Credit Union has the capacity to negotiate an additional \$1,270,406 in debt facilities under Board policy and regulatory limits, if required.
-As at December 31, 2023, the Credit Union has no outstanding balances under these credit facilities (2022 - \$0).
+The Credit Union has the capacity to negotiate an additional \$1,314,561 in debt facilities under Board policy and regulatory limits, if required.
+As at December 31, 2024, the Credit Union had no outstanding balances under these credit facilities (2023 - \$0).
 Any interest costs associated with these facilities are expensed as incurred.